Ira: Efficient Transaction Replay for Distributed Systems: Evaluation

+\parhead{Per-Block Hint Cost} \Cref{fig:per-block-hint-cost} shows the per-block distribution of hint cost as a fraction of execution time.
+The median per-block hint fraction is $\EvalHintFractionMedianPct{}\%$, with a $95$th-percentile of $\EvalHintFractionPNinetyFivePct{}\%$.
+Although construction accounts for more aggregate time than serialization (\Cref{tab:primary-overhead}), the serialization CDF has a heavier right tail: serialization time is roughly constant (${\sim}\EvalSerializationMedianMs{}$\,ms), so it dominates the per-block fraction for short-executing blocks, while construction scales with block size and its fraction remains bounded.
+Each CDF is sorted independently, so the total-cost curve is the distribution of per-block sums, not the pointwise sum of the two component curves.

-\Cref{fig:hint-cost-scaling} shows how each component scales with block size.
-Construction time grows linearly with the number of unique storage keys ($r = \EvalConstructKeysCorr{}$) at approximately $\EvalConstructPerKeyUs{}$ $\mu$s per key, reflecting the per-key history index query.
-Serialization time, by contrast, is nearly independent of block size ($r = \EvalWriteKeysCorr{}$) and clusters tightly around $\EvalSerializationMedianMs{}$ ms (IQR $\EvalSerializationIQRLowMs{}$-$\EvalSerializationIQRHighMs{}$ ms), dominated by the fixed cost of flushing the database write transaction.
-The per-block hint fraction therefore varies primarily because \emph{execution time} varies which is driven by I/O and page cache state, not because hint cost itself is unpredictable.
-A detailed variance decomposition is provided in \Cref{sec:appendix:hint-cost}.
+In absolute time, construction spans a wide range (median $\EvalConstructMedianMs{}$\,ms, P95 $\EvalConstructPNinetyFiveMs{}$\,ms) and scales linearly with the number of unique storage keys ($r = \EvalConstructKeysCorr{}$, ${\sim}\EvalConstructPerKeyUs{}$\,$\mu$s/key).
+Serialization clusters tightly around ${\sim}\EvalWriteMedianMs{}$\,ms regardless of block size ($r = \EvalWriteKeysCorr{}$), dominated by the fixed cost of flushing the database write transaction.
+Construction therefore dominates aggregate cost (\Cref{tab:primary-overhead}) even though serialization dominates the per-block \emph{fraction} for short-executing blocks.
+The per-block hint fraction varies primarily because \emph{execution time} varies---driven by I/O and page cache state---not because hint cost itself is unpredictable.\iffullversion{} \Cref{sec:appendix:hint-cost} provides absolute-time CDFs, scaling plots, and a detailed variance decomposition.\fi